-How can I improve the performace of my WordPress website?
+How can I improve the performance of my WordPress website?

 This article applies to 123 Reg Premium Hosting packages

 This article will outline some tips and tricks for making the most of your WordPress website hosted on a 123 Reg Premium Hosting package.

 There are several stages of optimisation you can implement on your website to help your improve your performance meaning your loading times decrease and your website is a faster, more user-friendly site for your visitors.

 Please note: You can also read this article for more general tips for running a website on your hosting package.

 Most hosting packages come with both Windows and Linux operating systems.
 While both have their good points, Linux is the favoured platform for Content Management Systems such as Joomla, Drupal, and in particular – WordPress.

 One of the best ways of improving the performance of the website is to tidy up your database.
 This can be done for you by using phpMyAdmin; which will clear any unnecessary data from your database, leaving just the information you need to keep.